Underdog TCU tackles No. 1 Georgia in title game

 The Bulldogs (14-0) are vying to become the first team to win back-to-back titles in the CFP era that began in 2014.

-Meanwhile, the Horned Frogs (13-1) are looking to finish off an improbable ride n.
+Meanwhile, the Horned Frogs (13-1) are looking to finish off an improbable ride.

 “I think, in some ways we probably viewed ourselves as (a Cinderella team) early on because we were figuring this thing out,” Dykes said.
 “I think that if you had asked us before the season started — ‘Would we play for a national championship?’ — most of us probably didn’t think that we would.”